Rismosch/ris_terrain_generator/README.md

 Rain is simulated, by placing waterdroplets randomly on the surface of the terrain.
 The water then flows downhill, carrying sediment with it and depositing it somewhere else.
 This cuts grooves and rivers into the terrain, making mountain peaks sharper and valleys flatter.

-The erosion simulator logic was directly taken from [Sepastian Lague](https://youtu.be/eaXk97ujbPQ) (precicely [this](https://github.com/SebLague/Hydraulic-Erosion/blob/f245576d204978e3186f41c8abbd75c326c6857e/Assets/Scripts/TerrainGenerator.cs) and [this](https://github.com/SebLague/Hydraulic-Erosion/blob/f245576d204978e3186f41c8abbd75c326c6857e/Assets/Scripts/ComputeShaders/Erosion.compute)  code), rewritten in Rust and heavily modified to work on a cube.
+The erosion simulator logic was directly taken from [Sebastian Lague](https://youtu.be/eaXk97ujbPQ) (precicely [this](https://github.com/SebLague/Hydraulic-Erosion/blob/f245576d204978e3186f41c8abbd75c326c6857e/Assets/Scripts/TerrainGenerator.cs) and [this](https://github.com/SebLague/Hydraulic-Erosion/blob/f245576d204978e3186f41c8abbd75c326c6857e/Assets/Scripts/ComputeShaders/Erosion.compute)  code), rewritten in Rust and heavily modified to work on a cube.

 Since the 6 faces tile the cube, great care must be taken at the edges of each face.
 The randomized breadth-first search, convolution and erosion take this into account, as they walk over the cube surface.
 The perlin noise in particular had to be modified to generate continuous values over edges.
 Perlin noise uses directions on lattice points, but due to the [Hairy ball theorem](https://en.wikipedia.org/wiki/Hairy_ball_theorem), the 8 corners produce no directions, or in other words, directions with 0 length.